 Treks around Dzongu

-Apart from the historic legacy the situation of the place is no less breathtaking.
+Apart from the historical legacy, the situation of the place is no less breathtaking.
 The monastery premises are just beside a majestic waterfall thunderously diving into a deep gorge, with mysterious caves in the adjacent mountains.
-The setting of this 18th century structure itself is hair-raising beautiful.
+The setting of this 18th-century structure itself is hair-raising beautiful.

-The village of Pentong is the closest in propinquity to the Kanchenjunga range.
-It is again a day-long trek from Tingvong across rivulets and dizzying cliffs and offers bewildering views of the Sleeping Buddha among others.
+The village of Pentong is the closest in proximity to the Kanchenjunga range.
+It is again a day-long trek from Tingvong across rivulets and dizzying cliffs and offers bewildering views of the Sleeping Buddha, among others.

 Traditional Lepcha Museum: Namprikdang

 A place quite near the entry point of Sankalang by the serendipitous confluence of the Teesta and the Rongyang Chu rivers is where a Traditional Lepcha house has been set up with artifacts and pointers of history to help visitors relate to the Lepcha way of life.